tlvanderzijden/Bayesian-Optimzation-Wind-Farm/README.md

 downstream turbines.
 In this study, Gaussian processes combined with Bayesian Optimisation have been used to approach the maximum power production of a scaled wind farm in as few measurements as possible.

 ## Running the tests
 [MultiDimensionalOptimization](MultiDimensionalOptimization.m) is the main script.
+It uses Bayesian Optimization and Gaussian Processes to find  the maximum a non convex function.
 Different optimization experiments can be executed with this script:
 <li>Sample function: output of measurement point is sampled from a function (Branin)</li>
 <li>Windtunnel: test in scaled wind farm as described in thesis.
 Power output of three wind turbines is measured</li>
 <li>FLORIS: FLORIS is a model to estimate the behaviour of wakes in wind farms.
 A FLORIS model is defined and the power is sampled from the model.</li>